Can You Fail a Drug Test From Secondhand Weed Smoke?

 A 2014 study of eight cannabis users over three sessions found that the chances of failing a test from secondhand smoke hinged heavily on the plant's potency and the sensitivity of the screening.¹

-Overall, the analysis found that “extreme smoke exposure” could result in a positive test when using screenings with lower cut-off concentrations.
-Most exposure won't get picked up on cannabis screenings set to the standard 50ng/ml sensitivity.
+Analysis found that most secondhand smoke exposure won't get picked up on cannabis screenings set to the standard 50ng/ml sensitivity.
 Your risk of a positive test will increase if the analysis is set to 20ng/ml.

 Ventilation played a significant factor as well.
 Without proper air filtration, the chances of failing a screening can increase.
-But, to reach these levels of exposure, researchers filled the room with so much pot smoke that some subjects wore protective goggles to avoid eye irritation.
-Since most of us won’t hotbox a room to that degree, secondhand cannabis smoke should not trigger a positive test.
+But the amount of smoke needed to reach higher risk levels of exposure are so high that some subjects wore protective goggles to avoid eye irritation.
+This makes it unlikely that secondhand cannabis smoke would trigger a positive test.
 Still, there are cases where lower-intensity tests could produce a positive result.

-We also have to consider the reliability of drug screenings themselves.
+There are also some questions about the reliability of drug screenings themselves.
 Misinterpretations of results can happen.
 If a clinician makes a mistake or if a false positive or false negative occurs, the screening subject faces potentially steep consequences.
 Punishments include incarceration, job termination, and the loss of housing or parental rights.

 How Long Will Secondhand Weed Smoke Last in My System?